Extracts from a recent landscape art submission to Morecambe Bay Partnership.

 The importance of opportunities for local communities to take part in the development of artworks through activities such as public consultation or workshops, was emphasised, to develop a sense of ownership and inspire a new connection to local heritage and heritage sites.

-By tapping into the genius loci – the qualities or spirit of this place, we were able to develop several interrelated concepts for community participation and landscape art interventions.
+By tapping into the genius loci – the qualities or spirit of this place, I developed several interrelated concepts for community participation and landscape art interventions.